 Want To Attend the Forum?

 The oil spill forum is free and open to the public.
-Check out http://unh.edu/universityevents/events/osr-forum/ where you can register, and find more details on the two-day schedule.
+Visit the event website to find details and the two-day schedule.
 You'll also find bios of the all the experts involved in the forum.